2015 Afghanistan avalanches: Local and international response

-Immediate mortality and morbidity implications
+Immediate Aftermath

 In comparison to 2010 and 2012, when avalanches in Afghanistan killed 172 and 201 people respectively, 2015 saw one of the worst avalanches on record in Afghanistan with 254 fatalities (although some estimates are even higher).
 It ranks fourth in the list of avalanche fatalities worldwide.

-The areas affected had been devastated by a series of heavy snowfall over a period of two weeks from 24 February.
+The areas affected had been devastated by a series of heavy snowfall over a period of two weeks from 25 February.
 Panjshir province was the worst affected, and fatalities here accounted for the majority of the deaths caused by the avalanches.
 One estimate suggested that Panjshir suffered from 198 of the total 254 deaths.
 The avalanches damaged 100 homes in the region.

 The continued heavy snowfall resulted in snow depths of around 3 feet and many fallen trees, further blocking access to the Panjshir valley.
 The majority of the roads in the 20 valleys connected to the area were blocked and impassable, significantly hindering rescue operations, and further increasing the morbidity and mortality of the avalanches.
 Many people rescued from the avalanches suffered from hypothermia and frostbite due to their prolonged exposure to the cold temperatures, and some were affected by further medical problems secondary to this.

 Other hard-hit areas were concentrated in eastern Afghanistan, with 36 deaths in Badakhshan province in the northeast, 5 in Baghlan, 5 in Parwan and 12 in Nuristan and Kunar provinces combined.
 By the end of March, the areas affected by heavy snow, avalanches or landslides totalled 69 districts in 17 provinces, with 2,701 houses damaged or destroyed and 2,983 families affected.

 The triple disaster of heavy snowfall, avalanches and floods that followed in March led to a greater risk of subsequent waterborne diseases and an increased incidence of Typhoid fever in the Darwas-Ishkashim and Shugan regions of Badakhshan province.